 - The father of one of my patients requested that I not take care of his infant or be in the room she shared with other patients.
 The management conceded to his requests.

 - Since 9/11, a colleague has said she won’t recognize Ramadan for me as it was the day of the attacks.

 - A coworker asked me, in front of everyone, if President Obama was a Muslim.

 People are scared because they lack knowledge.
 I believe that the current election cycle has brought out long-term offensive thoughts by allowing fear to surface.
 I’m frequently told by my coworkers that I am the first female Muslim they have ever met.

 My management has been mostly supportive and welcoming, but they avoid conversations about Muslims post-9/11.
 They’ve asked me to remain quiet on the matter.
 I often feel that Islamophobia is common, especially because it is mentioned in the news so frequently.

 I am not sure if I have experienced Islamophobia in my workplace, but sexism is rampant and easy to identify.
 Engineering is a prime example of a male-dominated industry where women still struggle to be heard.
 I was overlooked for advancement opportunities and promotions, and my colleagues would barely look at me or speak to me during work meetings.
 I once had a subordinate who refused to listen to me but would do the task if I found a white male to tell him.

-What I initially assumed was sexism, could also have been racism or Islamophobia.
+What I initially assumed was sexism could also have been racism or Islamophobia.
 It is difficult to understand why you are treated differently sometimes as a woman and/or minority who wears the hijab.
-Why do you sometimes get dirty looks from strangers in restaurants, or why our customer service reps ruder to you than others?
+Why do you sometimes get dirty looks from strangers in restaurants, or why are our customer service reps ruder to Muslim females than others?